activatedgeek/blog/site/contents/math/rl/policy-gradients-nutshell.md

 ## Introduction

 Reinforcement Learning (RL) refers to both the learning problem and the sub-field of machine learning which has lately been in the news for great reasons.
-RL based systems have now beaten world champions of Go [^a], helped operate datacenters better [^b] and mastered a wide variety of Atari games [^c].
+RL based systems have now [beaten world champions of Go](https://deepmind.com/blog/alphago-zero-learning-scratch/), helped [operate datacenters better](https://deepmind.com/blog/deepmind-ai-reduces-google-data-centre-cooling-bill-40/) and [mastered Atari games](https://deepmind.com/research/publications/playing-atari-deep-reinforcement-learning/).
 The research community is seeing many more promising results.
 With enough motivation, let us now take a look at the Reinforcement Learning problem.

 Reinforcement Learning is the most general description of the learning problem where the aim is to maximize a long-term objective.
 The system description consists of an _agent_ which interacts with the _environment_ via its actions at discrete timesteps and receives a _reward_.
 This transitions the agent into a new _state_.
-A canonical agent-environment feedback loop is depicted by the figure below \cite{sutton2018reinforcement}.
+A canonical agent-environment feedback loop is depicted by the figure below [^@sutton2018reinforcement].

 ![The Canonical Agent-Environment Feedback Loop](//i.imgur.com/K7Zjm95.png)